MarcoGorelli/polars-plugins-tutorial/docs/sum.md

 !!! note

-    There's a faster way of implementing this particular operation, which we'll cover later in the tutorial in section 7.
+    There's a faster way of implementing this particular operation, which we'll cover later in the tutorial in [Branch mispredictions].

 The idea is: